openlab-at-city-tech/openlab/wp-content/plugins/google-document-embedder/readme.txt

 If you are able to store your files in Google Drive, you may want to try the [Google Drive Embedder plugin](http://wp-glogin.com/wpgoogledoctodrive).
 This will be faster to display, and more reliable in that case.

-= Does it work in Multisite environments? =
-The plugin works on network installs, though it must be activated on a per-site basis (not network activated).
-There are no multisite specific features at this time, but it will function normally in this environment.
-If you use GDE in a multisite environment, I welcome your feedback on what functionality you would like to see.

 == Screenshots ==

 1. Default appearance of embedded viewer (cropped)